Potty training is a huge milestone in every child’s life and you want to learn how to quickly and easily get it done?

 - And lastly, can your child follow simple instructions?

 If you answered yes to more than 5 questions, your toddler might be ready for potty training.
-If you answered mostly no, then your child are not ready yet to start and you’ll have to wait a few more weeks.
+If you answered mostly no, then your child is not ready yet to start and you’ll have to wait a few more weeks.
 After a few weeks ask these questions again, and then you should be ready for toddler potty training.

 Please, you must understand that you cannot force your child to potty train… as I said earlier; every child is different and moves on their own pace.
 Some children will be much quicker with potty training than others, but be patient and never ever get mad.
 If you do get mad, walk out of the room and go back when you have calmed down.